Sea-Watch 3: History

 The ship was built under construction number 211 by Shimoda Dockyard in Japan as an offshore supply vessel.
 The keel was laid in 1972.
 The ship was sold to Petroleiro Brasileiro S.A. in early July 1973.
-Petrobras Frota Nacional de Petroleiros in Rio de Janeiro and put into service as Alegrete.
+Petrobras Frota Nacional de Petroleiros in Rio de Janeiro put the vessel into service as Alegrete.
 In 1982 it was sold to Companhia Brasileiro de Offshore in Salvador.

 In 1990 the ship was sold to Sunset Shipping in Douglas on the Isle of Man and converted into an offshore safety ship.
 The ship's new name was Seaboard Swift.

 In the second half of the 1990s it was sold and renamed several times: in 1995 it came to Hornbeck Shipping in Douglas and was renamed Hornbeck Swift, in 1997 as Swift to Tidewater Marine (Northsea) in Den Helder and in 1999 to Rederij West Friesland in Den Heroes who renamed it Swift 1.
 The Rederij West Friesland had it converted into a support ship for seismic research at the Frisian Shipyard in Harlingen.

 In 2004 the ship came to Telco Marine in Den Helder, but a few months later it came to Vroon Offshore Service.
 The ship's new name was VOS Southwind.
 In 2010 the ship was sold to Rederij Groen and renamed Furore G at the end of the year.
 The Rederij Groen used the ship as an offshore support ship.